 Michael Roizen, MD, Internal Medicine, answered

 Abrupt menopause is when a premenopausal woman undergoes surgery to remove her ovaries.
 This surgery abruptly begins menopause for her.
 In most cases, the woman is premenopausal before surgery.
 Menopausal symptoms can frequently be more severe with abrupt menopause than with natural menopause.

-Mehmet Oz, MD, Cardiology, answeredMenopause is normally a gradual process.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredMenopause is normally a gradual process.
 It typically occurs over several years as a woman's ovaries slowly stop functioning.
 However, women who have their ovaries removed at any age between their first and last menstrual period will undergo abrupt or sudden menopause.